 Words: Kate Leahy / Photos: John Lee / Video: Ara Zada

-On a Monday morning this past May, on the way from Gyumri to Yerevan, we made a stop in Sarnaghpyur to pay Spartak Aslanyan a visit.
+On the way from Gyumri to Yerevan, we made a stop in Sarnaghpyur to pay Spartak Aslanyan a visit.
 Aslanyan, and his cousin, Mrktich Aslanyan, make clay tonirs using a process that probably hasn't changed much in centuries.

 We can certainly confirm that Armenians have been using tonirs for centuries.
 On our drive through Areni, an ancient winemaking region, we stopped to take a look at an archeological site that uncovered remnants of fermented grape juice dating back more than 6,000 years.
 And sure enough, next to the clay karas (the Armenian term for amphoras) used for storing wine, we also saw tonirs.
 The link between bread and wine, it turns out, goes back to early civilizations.